 To undertake quality research that provides a sound evidence base to the Society’s procedures, policies and campaigns.
 To provide vegans with the knowledge they require to enable them to achieve the same overall wellbeing as everyone else in society.

 We have established three Research Portfolios:

-- Health & Wellbeing – To develop and promote knowledge, practice, and policies concerning vegan health including nutrition, catering, and an awareness of the reciprocal relationship between physical, emotional, social, and spiritual wellbeing.
+- Health & Wellbeing – To develop and promote knowledge, practice, and policies concerning vegan health including vegan diets and nutrition, catering, and an awareness of the reciprocal relationship between physical, emotional, social, and spiritual health and wellbeing.

 - Society, Culture & Animal Ethics - To develop and promote knowledge, practice, and policies concerning animal ethics and vegan based beliefs, identities, cultures, and lifestyles at both micro (individual) and macro (societal) level.

-- Environment & Sustainability – To develop and promote knowledge, practice, and policies concerning plant-based, sustainable agriculture.
+- Environment & Sustainability – To develop and promote knowledge, practice, and policies concerning plant-based, sustainable agriculture and food security.

 Strategic and interdisciplinary approach

 All of the research that we conduct, fund, or collaborate in is linked to at least one of the above portfolios and our overall organisational strategy.
 This enables us to plan, develop, and manage individual projects and ensure that all our research activities are accountable, transparent, and linked to our campaign activities and the long-term strategic goals of The Vegan Society.

 We adopt an interdisciplinary approach to research, recognising the value of discourses, theoretical standpoints, and methodological approaches from various disciplines.
 We conduct qualitative, quantitative and mixed-methods research as well as gathering evidence from secondary sources.